 Riverside Ends Homelessness for Veterans

 Mayor announces ‘Built for Zero’ success to end veteran homelessness in Abilene

 “Functionally” and “effectively” are political words used to dance around reality for political backpats and points.
 Some even leave those words out and make the declaration despite the very real reality on the ground.

-Let’s be real, the military and subsequent veterans are very low on the priority list of many politicians.
-Active duty votes have been dismissed during election years when it was felt they were supportive of a Republican Commander-in-Chief.
-Politicians and nonprofits love to display pictures or be pictured with black homeless veterans in particular to pull public and donor heartstrings.
+Let’s be real: the military and subsequent veterans are very low on the priority list of many politicians, yet politicians and nonprofits love to be pictured with black homeless veterans in particular to tug on public and donor heartstrings.